csat1763/DistributedSystems2018Project4/README.md

 Regular hardware is able to run this software.

 ## Code
 The code can be found in the *Code* folder.
+For detailed documentation see files *Code-Documentation.txt* and *General.txt* in folder *Documentation/*.
 Before running the code enter your credentials in file...

 	$ credentials.json